By: Man Aman Singh Chhina

 While this may have been the first terror hit on the Pakistani side at the border crossing, the Indian side had seen one such attack in 2009-10.
 Fifteen home-made rockets had been fired at BSF border posts by “unknown elements” from the Pakistani side then.
 However, there had been no casualties in that incident.

-Widely known as the ‘Wagah retreat ceremony’, the name is actually a misnomer since Wagah is a village on the Pakistani side and Attari is the village on the Indian side where the border is situated.
+Widely known as the ‘Wagah retreat ceremony’, the name is actually a misnomer since Wagah is a village on the Pakistani side of the border and Attari is the village on the Indian side where the border is situated.

-It was after the Kargil conflict in 1999 and the subsequent patriotic rush that tourists started thronging the ceremony.
+It was after the Kargil conflict in 1999 and the subsequent patriotic rush that tourists started thronging the ceremony, necessitating expansion of infrastructure including new viewer galleries and souvenir shops on both sides of the border.
 However, the ceremony itself continued during the duration of the Kargil conflict.

 Sunday’s attack comes at a time when the BSF was planning to introduce border tourism at Attari.
-A senior BSF official said these plans may be put on hold for now.
+A senior BSF official in Punjab Frontier headquarters said these plans may be put on hold for now.